Walkerant/Python/README.md

 # machine learning argrithorms with Python
-some is written by me ,and some are translated into Chinese from sklearn package.
+##some is written by me ,and some are translated into Chinese from sk-learn package.
-#follow up
-#follow up
 #follow up